OctopusDeploy/blog/blog/2018-08/kubernetes.md

 The end result was a repeatable deployment process that emphasises testing changes in a Development environment, and pushing the changes to a Production environment when ready.

-I hope you have enjoyed this blog post, and feel free to join the [Slack](https://octopususergroup.slack.com/messages/CBQ3FPQAH) channel if you have any feedback.
+I hope you have enjoyed this blog post, and if you have any suggestions or comments about the Kubernetes functionality please leave a comment.
+These steps are in a preview state, so your feedback is appreciated.